skramm/spaghetti/docs/spaghetti_logging.md

 The default name is `spaghetti.csv`, but you can change it with `setLogFileName()`.
 This is even mandatory in some situations, such as in `src/sample2.cpp`, where two FSM are running concurentely.

-This will produce a file holding something like this:
+This will produce a file holding something like this (if you did not enable the states/events names):

 ```
 # FSM runtime history